Nostea/GreenMarket/README.md

 ## :exclamation: Live preview info

-- On first live demo visit it may take 60 seconds for the elements to load (the server needs to be spun up after longtime inactivity)
+- On first live demo visit it may take 60 seconds for the elements to load (the backend server needs to be spun up after longtime inactivity)

   https://greenmarket-frontend.onrender.com/